damoroam/The-Battle-of-Neighborhoods/README.md

 According to The Economist, on an economic level, Bogotá stands out for its economic strength associated with the size of its production, the facilities to create companies and do business, financial maturity, the attraction of global companies and the quality of its human capital.
 It is the main market in Colombia and the Andean Region, and the first destination for foreign direct investment that reaches Colombia (70%).
 It has the highest nominal and per capita GDP in the country, contributing most of the national total (24.5%), and is the sixth city by size of GDP in Latin America (about USD 106 678 million) with a nominal GDP per capita of USD 11,594 and a GDP PPP per capita of USD 20,120, it is also the largest business platform in Colombia where most of the high impact ventures occur.
 The above reasons make Bogotá a business target for world-renowned brands.

-* compare stratification with points where international brands are located
+* Compare stratification with points where international brands are located

 Due to the stratification condition it is expected and as a citizen I have been able to observe that the majority of international brands that arrive in Bogotá decide to locate their points of sale in the upper strata since the inhabitants of these neighborhoods have a much greater economic capacity than in the lower strata, so the first objective of the work will be to find if there is a relationship between brands of international stature and their location in high-strata properties in Bogotá.
 I hope to do this by following the following steps: